Edensel/street-food/README.md

 - **"Eat Together" Message:** Emphasizes the importance of communal dining and shared experiences.
 - **Menu Exploration:** Explore the diverse menu items with enticing images and descriptions.
 - **Hot Deals:** Highlighting special combo packs to entice customers with great value.
-- **Contact Us:** A dedicated section for users to get in touch with the restaurant for inquiries and reservations.
+- **Contact Us:** A dedicated section for users to get in touch with the Hotel for inquiries and reservations.
 - **Footer:** Provides essential information about operating hours, contact details, and social media links.

 ## Installation